-- What value you wanted to create for your ecosystem? - What value you have achieved for your ecosystem? - How did you measure achieving success? - What innovations in process or technology have been used to increase success? - How did you learn, with your ecosystem, to provide even more value?
+- What is the value for your ecosystem you wanted to create? - What is the value for your ecosystem you have achieved? - How did you measure achieving success? - What innovations in process or technology have been used to increase success? - How did you learn, with your ecosystem, to provide even more value? - Please write your answer in the form of evidence stories up to a maximum of 6.